 Contact names and numbers are shown on the Location Information Sheet linked below.

 The PCS Head Start program locations for the school-year are listed below by area.
-The numbers of spaces for students are indicated in ( ).
-These are subject to change for the next school year.
+Student spaces per site are limited.
+These are subject to change every school year.

 3425 New Jersey Road